renode/renode-docs/source/host-integration/sharing-files.rst

 .. note::

-    Since Linux v2.6.25 Virtio drivers are supported and should be enabled by default (check the CONFIG_VIRTIO and CONFIG_VIRTIO_BLK configuration options).
+    Since Linux v2.6.25 Virtio drivers are supported and should be enabled by default (check the CONFIG_VIRTIO, CONFIG_VIRTIO_MMIO and CONFIG_VIRTIO_BLK configuration options).

 To enable Virtio, add a device tree entry describing device bus location and interrupt configuration::